 Exploring this site

-This website introduces four document collections.
+This website introduces seven document collections.
 The first, Not So Secret Secrets, explores the elaborate safeguards for ensuring that Uesugi Kenshin could know that a gunpowder recipe that he received was in fact from the shogun.
 These documents also reveal the rapidity of transmission of Portuguese knowledge, and show the subtle social distinctions that are evident in these records.
 The second, The Emperor’s Clothes, provides four generations of documents relating to a particular incident where Awazu Kiyonori rescued the imperial wardrobe.
 Originally a low ranking noble, this act of valor allowed his great grandson to enter the lowest echelon of the court nobility.
 The third, The Shogun’s Mother, reproduces a 1338 letter by Uesugi Kiyoko (Seishi), the mother of the first Ashikaga shogun, who witnessed a decisive battle.
 Such letters rarely survive, and the condition of this record makes it challenging to read.
 A fourth section, The Better Part of Valor (Migita), reproduces six documents in the Migita collection that reveals how they were called to battle and fought for both sides in a civil war in the fourth and fifth months of 1333.
 A fifth, The Better Part of Valor (Kumagai), reproduces thirteen documents of the Kumagai collection.
 When combined with the Migita documents, one can view all of the surviving original documents that are linked to the army of Aso Harutoki, which was the last surviving army of the Kamakura bakufu.
-A sixth section, Sea Lords, highlights five documents held by the Princeton library that pertain to the Ōuchi, the Kōno, and the Murakami, all prominent warriors who were active in the environs of Japan’s Inland Sea.
+A sixth section, Sea Lords, highlights six documents held by the Princeton library that pertain to the Ōuchi, the Kōno, and the Murakami, all prominent warriors who were active in the environs of Japan’s Inland Sea.
+Finally, a seventh section explains how one document, currently owned by Princeton, was transmitted and published.

 One can explore this site in a variety of ways.
 After perusing this overview, one can read English summaries and translations of each document to get a better sense of the content of each.
 Those interested in translating Japanese documents can compare the original text with the English translation.
 And finally those interested in paleography can compare photographs of these documents with transcriptions, so as to learn how to better read these remarkable records.